Student Disciplinary Regulations (Code of Conduct)

 - Express themselves through academic work within the guidelines of the university rules and regulations.
 The right to expression does not affect the responsibility of the university and its faculty to evaluate based upon genuine academic criteria such as relevance, coherence, creativity and quality of academic work.

-- Participate in university-sponsored activities and services without threat of harassment or discrimination.
+- Participate in university-sponsored activities and services free from harassment and discrimination.

 - Join any organization without fear of charges being brought solely on the basis of membership.